Replication API¶

 Galera Cluster is built on top of a proprietary group communication system layer, which implements a virtual synchrony QoS.
 Virtual synchrony unifies the data delivery and cluster membership services, providing clear formalism for message delivery semantics.

 Group Communication Framework also provides a total ordering of messages from multiple sources.
-It uses this to generate Global Transaction ID’s in a multi-master cluster.
+It uses this to generate Global Transaction ID’s in a multi-primary cluster.

 At the transport level, Galera Cluster is a symmetric undirected graph.
 All database nodes connect to each other over a TCP connection.
 By default, TCP is used for both message replication and the cluster membership services.
 However, you can also use UDP multicast for replication in a LAN.